The Big List

 🌎 Coordinates

-As of the 2020 census, the population of Princeton was approximately 3,413 residents.
+As of the 2010 Census, the population of Killington was 811.
 The town has a predominantly white population, with a small percentage of residents identifying as Asian, African American, and other races.
-The median age in Princeton is around 45 years, with a balanced gender distribution.
+The median age in Killington is higher than the national average, reflecting a significant number of retirees living in the area.

 🏞️ Nature & Environment